Through the National Policing Board, the Home Secretary sets out four strategic policing pillars:

 Response

 Merseyside Police has been allocated £1.9 million share of GRIP funding from the Home Office to deliver ‘Hotspot Policing’ in areas that are most impacted by serious violence.
 Merseyside police will use a range of tactics including High Visibility Disruption and High Visibility randomised control policing tactics.
-The aim of these tactics is to take control of serious violence in key locations and neighbourhoods that are most affected by serious violence and knife crime.
+The aim of these tactics is to take control of serious violence in key locations and neighbourhoods that are most affected by serious violence an knife crime.
 These areas will be identified and evaluated by using a data led approach.

 Funding from the Home Office has enabled Merseyside Police to set up a Violence Reduction Partnership (VRP).
 Working in partnership with other statutory agencies and the third sector to create a public health approach that identifies the root causes of serious violence and potential remedies.
 This is provided through the delivery of projects to young people to divert them away from harm.